Aetherinox/obsidian-gistr/CONTRIBUTING.md

 The source is here for everyone to collectively share and colaborate on.
 If you think you have a possible solution to a problem; don't be afraid to get your hands dirty.

-Unless you are fixing a known bug, we strongly recommend discussing it with the core team via a GitHub issue before getting started to ensure your work does not conflict with future plans.
+Unless you are fixing a known bug, we strongly recommend discussing it with our team via a GitHub issue before getting started to ensure your work does not conflict with future plans.

 All contributions are made via pull requests.
 To make a pull request, you will need a GitHub account; if you are unclear on this process, see [GitHub's documentation on forking and pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Pull requests should be targeted at the master branch.